AWS SDK Version 3 for .NET

 Gets and sets the property RefreshToken.

 A valid refresh token that can authorize the request for new tokens.
-When refresh token rotation is active in the requested app client, this token is invalidated after the request is complete.
+When refresh token rotation is active in the requested app client, this token is invalidated after the request is complete and after an optional grace period.

 Version Information